 Some of the challenges to data and SDG based monitoring include bridging data gaps and limited capacity of line ministries in data extraction, analysis, and reporting processes.
 These challenges are exacerbated by the limited reliance on evidence for national and local-level planning and policies.
 The Government has communicated its plans to prepare a data quality assurance framework and design a process for monitoring, follow up, review and reporting in its 2017 VNR.
 However, these plans, including localisation of the SDGs have not materialised as envisaged in the VNR.
-The SDG division, in cooperation with NBS, has initiated the preparation of a data quality assurance framework.282 administrative data with NBS on a regular basis.
-There is a weak evidence analysis and utilization culture in the Maldives, and most available analyses are based on surveys or census data, posing significant challenges to adequate planning and policy making to meet the emerging demands and needs of the country.
+The SDG division, in cooperation with NBS, has initiated the preparation of a data quality assurance framework.

 The Government has not yet developed guidelines to monitor the baselines and milestones of monitoring, follow-up, review, and reporting.
-In addition, gathering the necessary data has been a massive challenge since most entities do not possess information systems to generate data and there is a lack of willingness to share
+In addition, gathering the necessary data has been a massive challenge since most entities do not possess information systems to generate data and there is a lack of willingness to share administrative data with NBS on a regular basis.
+There is a weak evidence analysis and utilization culture in the Maldives, and most available analyses are based on surveys or census data, posing significant challenges to adequate planning and policy making to meet the emerging demands and needs of the country.

-279 Sobir R (2017).
+&lt;sup>279 Sobir R (2017).
 Rapid Integrated Assessment (RIA) to assess Maldives readiness to implement the SDGs.
-Ministry of Environment and Energy & UNDP 280 Auditor General's Office (2019).
+Ministry of Environment and Energy & UNDP Auditor General's Office (2019).
 Performance audit of preparedness for implementation of sustainable development goals.

-Financing: The Government has not identified nor secured the resources and capacities (means of implementation) needed to implement the 2030 Agenda.283 The rapid integrated assessment looked at the budgeting process and identified entry points to integrate and prioritize SDGs including the development of a screening criterion for medium term budgets known as 'new policy initiatives' (NPI) and to conduct SDG based budget analyses using the newly adopted functional budget classification of the government.
+Financing: The Government has not identified nor secured the resources and capacities (means of implementation) needed to implement the 2030 Agenda.
+The rapid integrated assessment looked at the budgeting process and identified entry points to integrate and prioritize SDGs including the development of a screening criterion for medium term budgets known as 'new policy initiatives' (NPI) and to conduct SDG based budget analyses using the newly adopted functional budget classification of the government.